 Taxation principles are the guidelines used to establish and collect taxes in such a way as to make the process equitable across the spectrum of those they are collected from.
 In other words, in a perfect system, individuals would be taxed based on their ability to pay.
 Those with higher incomes would pay more in taxes than those with lower incomes.

-Today, there are two essential principles of taxation used by the IRS.
+Today, there are two principles of taxation used by the IRS.
 The first is that in the U.S. income taxes are considered progressive.
 The second is that taxes are based on the individual taxpayer’s ability to pay.
 But, there is more to this than meets the eye, as not all forms of progressive taxation are as successful as they could be.
 Tax Help MD is here to help explain the principles of taxation.

 The theory behind this particular principle of taxation is that progressive taxes require those with higher incomes to pay a larger share of the total taxes collected.
 In turn, this means those at the lower end of the scale would pay less in taxes.
 But in order for this type of taxation to succeed, the tax percentage rate would increase as the person’s income increased until it reached the pre-established cap to ensure no one ends up paying more than their “fair” share.